-Previous studies contend that passion varies from work motivation are work addiction (Houlfort et al., 2015) and is a psychological factor that maintenances commitment and dedication over time (Vallerand et al., 2010).
-Additionally, work passion surpasses work engagement (Chummar et al., 2019).
-Indeed, work engagement is not associated with identity and self-concept like passion (Birkeland & Buch, 2015).
-Finally, employers may regard work passion favorably as it shows optimism and satisfaction (Thouren et al., 2013), yet this is not always the case.
-Birkeland and Buch (2015) argued that
+Previous studies argue that passion varies from work motivation and work addiction (Houlfort et al., 2015).
+Passion is considered a psychological factor that sustains commitment and dedication over time (Vallerand et al., 2010).
+Furthermore, work passion surpasses work engagement (Chummar et al., 2019).
+Indeed, work engagement is not associated with identity and self-concept (Birkeland & Buch, 2015).
+While employers often view work passion favorably for demonstrating optimism and satisfaction (Thorgren et al., 2013), this is not always the case, as argued by Birkeland & Buch (2015).

-In contrast, obsessive passion was positively connected to burnout and negatively connected to life satisfaction; harmonious passion was negatively related to burnout and favorably associated with life satisfaction in their study of workaholism.
+In contrast, obsessive passion was positively connected to burnout and negatively connected to life satisfaction; harmonious passion was negatively related to burnout and favorably associated with life satisfaction in their study of work holism.
 Obsessive passion was also strongly correlated with burnout (Carbonneau et al., 2008).
 As passion is dualistic, it is critical to understand their main distinctions.
-Under SDT, Butt et al. (2019) one that harmonious passion (HP) results from an autonomous internalization process in which people are free to decide how muchlime and effort to devote to their passions.
+Under SDT, Butt et al. (2019) contend that harmonious passion (HP) results from an autonomous internalization process in which people can decide how much time and effort to devote to their passions.
 People with HP for a particular activity do not feel forced to perform it; instead, they pursue it because they love it and it fits their identity (Butt et al., 2019).
 They do not put themselves under pressure to engage in or overindulge in their favorite activity but rather take pride in their time and effort.
 The person can keep independent control over the passionate endeavor and preserve a reasonable harmony with other crucial life pursuits.

-On the other hand, the cause of obsessive passion (OP) is a regulated absorption of the passionate action into one's identity (Vallerand et al., 2010 People with OP also devote significant time to their passionate activity because they adore it, value and use it to define themselves.
-The meticulous internalization of the action into one's identity causes an irresistible wan partake in it, unlike HP, which does not.
-A person with OP participates in the activity at the expense of other elements of their life because it gives then a sense of social acceptance and selfworth (Li et al., 2017).
-In other words, people with OP rely on participating in an intense activity to make them feel good about themselves.
-The result is that they frequently conflict with other endeavors and facets of their lives.
+On the other hand, the cause of obsessive passion (OP) is the regulated absorption of passionate acts into one's identity (Vallerand et al., 2010).
+Individuals with OP invest significant time in activities they enjoy, esteeming and defining themselves through them.
+The meticulous internalization of these actions creates an irresistible urge to engage in them, unlike in the case of harmonious passion (HP), which does not prompt such absorption.
+People with OP immerse themselves in activities at the expense of other aspects of their lives, seeking social acceptance and self-worth (Li et al., 2017).
+In essence, those with OP depend on intense activity participation to bolster their selfesteem, leading to frequent conflicts with other pursuits and facets of their lives.

 McNall et al. (2021) define work-life enrichment as the enrichment of work-life, i.e., the degree to which experience in one role improves the quality of life.
-For example, when an entrepreneur has a work-life enrichment, the entrepreneur will have a more profound understanding to enhance his business and will also impact life satisfaction because he likes what he does.
-In addition, Rhee and Zheng (2019) also said that work-life enrichment has a positive effect on life satisfaction.
-Therefore, it can be interpreted that 13 greater the work-life enrichment, the greater the le 3 of life satisfaction experienced by an individual.
+For example, when an entrepreneur has a work-life enrichment, the entrepreneur will have a more profound understanding of how to enhance his business and will also impact life satisfaction because he likes what he does.
+In addition, Rhee & Zheng (2019) also said that worklife enrichment has a positive effect on life satisfaction.
+Therefore, it can be interpreted that the greater the work-life enrichment, the greater the level of life satisfaction experienced by an individual.
 Work-life enrichment is also related to work satisfaction.
 Obrenovic et al. (2020) state that family conditions affect work satisfaction and vice versa.